 House purchase

 I’ve been searching for a house to buy and renovate for quite some time now, but the market where I am in Germany isn’t great – either the houses are too run-down to even attempt at renovating, or the asking price is outrageously high.
 However, I recently discovered a terraced house (“Reihenhaus” in German) built in the early 1970s, which has a modern floor plan but is in dire need of modernization.
 The asking price was right, and I purchased it.
-That process can take quite a bit of time in Germany.
+That process can take quite a while in Germany.
 At least a clean title is guaranteed once everything is said and done, and the ink is dry.

 Turning three bedrooms into two